 As per the law in Georgia, there are two types of wrongful death claims.
 There is the traditional wrongful death claim and the Estate claim.
 The first type of claim, which is the traditional wrongful death claim, allows the plaintiff to establish the complete value of the life of the deceased.
 One can claim monetary damages such as lost wages and benefits as well as non-monetary damages including loss of care, companionship and other non-material benefits that the deceased provided to the survivors.
 Discuss this with your wrongful death attorneys so that you can find out what and how much you can claim.

 The second type of claim, i.e., the estate claim is based on the financial losses that result from the victim’s death.
 The goal is to recover losses to the estate that are caused directly by the untimely death of the deceased.
 In this type of claim, the plaintiff can claim medical expenses, funeral and burial expenses, and pain or suffering that the deceased had to bear before their death.
-Talk to a wrongful death lawyer about filing such a claim.
+Talk to a personal injury lawyer about filing such a claim.

 If the case in question involved the deceased spending a significant amount of time in a healthcare facility, it is evident that there would be medical bills to pay.
 In the event of the death of the victim, payment of all these bills then becomes the responsibility of the surviving spouse or children or the deceased’s parents.
 While there is no guarantee as to how low or high this amount might be, the fact is that there are very few people who have the money to pay high costs of hospitalization, surgery, and prescription medicines.
 They would need some form of support to deal with these expenses.
-Talk to a wrongful death lawyer as to how you can claim compensation for healthcare expenses of the deceased.
+Talk to a wrongful death lawyer as to how you can claim compensation for the healthcare expenses of the deceased.

 Similarly, if there is an untimely death in the family, funeral and burial costs are an immediate expense that the family did not anticipate.
 These costs can be quite high, and it is entirely possible that the family cannot even afford to pay these expenses.
 Talk to a wrongful death attorney in this regard and talk to them about how you can recover these losses.